Last Updated on 13/10/2021 by richard

 Huachinango a la Veracruzana

-- 600 g Red Snapper fillets or alternative firm fish
+- 600 g Red Snapper fillet or alternative firm fish

 - 4 tbsp lime juice